MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-subscribe.md

     > By default, a report subscription inherits the name of the active report page.
 Consider changing the subscription name if you select a different report page.

 1. Include additional information in the email.
 Select one or more of these checkboxes.
     - **Permission to view the report/dashboard in Power BI**: Give recipients permission to open and view the report or dashboard in the Power BI service (app.powerbi.com).
-This option is not available in all situations.
+This option isn't available in all situations.
     - **Link to report/dashboard in Power BI**: Include a "Go to report" button in the body of the email that links to the report or dashboard in the Power BI service.
     - **Preview image (for Power BI reports only)**: Include a preview of the report page in the body of the email.